Stan Swamy is dead. How did putting this 84-year-old Parkinson’s patient in jail serve justice?

 That is because the octogenerian human rights worker was put in jail by the National Investigation Agency in October 2020, as an accused in the controversial Bhima Koregaon case for which the police has so far presented almost no reliable evidence and shown little interest in actually beginning the trial.

 The NIA – and the judges overseeing the case – proceeded to keep Swamy in jail for eight months, despite the clear impact it had on his health.
-In November 2020, it emerged that Swamy had to wait weeks to just get access to warm clothes and a sipper wtih a straw, even though he had difficulty holding a glass because of his disease.
+In November 2020, it emerged that Swamy had to wait weeks to just get access to warm clothes and a sipper with a straw, even though he had difficulty holding a glass because of his disease.
 Swamy was repeatedly denied bail, despite his age, limited mobility and absence of criminal history.

 The toll this took on his health was impossible to ignore.
 Swamy fell and injured himself several times while in jail.